Head Start / Early Head Start of Fayette County

 The Early Head Start program is committed to serving low-income families with infants and toddlers and pregnant women.
 Our goal is to promote healthy prenatal outcomes for pregnant women, enhance the development of very young children, and healthy family relationships.

-- Breakfast, lunch and snack are provided to each child at no cost to the family.*
+Breakfast, lunch and snack are provided to each child at no cost to the family.* A smiling little boy

 Who We Serve